whirlibulf/engine/docs/basic-usage.md

   <span class="command">component install whirlibulf/size-component</span>
 </span>

 These are the minimum required systems and components to draw a simple shape on a canvas.

-Because of the way whirlibulf works, you could use your own rendering system, or swap it out for a third-party compatible rendering system without changing any of your entities or components.
+Because of the way whirlibulf works, you could swap to your own rendering system at any time, or a third-party compatible rendering system, without changing any of your entities or components.

-You could potentially swap from an HTML5 canvas renderer to a DOM renderer, to a WebGL renderer, to a SVG renderer with minimal effort.
+You could potentially swap from an HTML5 canvas renderer to a DOM renderer, to a WebGL renderer, to a SVG renderer and back again with minimal effort.

 The same applies to all kinds of systems.
-You could swap out physics, pathfinding, controls, etc.
+You could swap out physics, pathfinding, controls, etc. with minimal or even no changes to existing code.

 ## Initial Code